Spark Plugs 101-All You Need To Know

 This is possible as the chart shows.

 Advanced, Performance Spark Plugs

-More advanced or should we say, expensive Spark Plugs use different, more expensive metals in its center core, such as Platinum and Iridium.
+More advanced or should we say, expensive Spark Plugs use different, more expensive metals in its central core, such as Platinum and Iridium.

-These metals have a higher melting point which means it can operate in more advanced engine types, such as racing car engines which produces higher operating temperatures.
+These metals have a higher melting point which means it can operate in more advanced engine types, such as racing car engines which produce higher operating temperatures.

 So in closing, there is an array of Spark Plug types and brands out there, in finding the correct application for your car’s engine,

 I would suggest you simply consult your car’s owner’s manual for the correct Spark Plug application.